bobanetwork/boba_legacy/for-developers/node-operators/overview.md

 ### Legacy Geth

-Boba switched its database from **Geth** to **Erigon** during a big update called the [Anchorage Upgrade](https://github.com/bobanetwork/v3-anchorage/blob/develop/boba-chain-ops/README.md#migration).
+Boba switched its database from **Geth** to **Erigon** during a significant update called the [Anchorage Upgrade](https://github.com/bobanetwork/v3-anchorage/blob/develop/boba-chain-ops/README.md#migration).
 The old data from Geth, before this upgrade, can still be accessed with the new system but needs a special part called Legacy Geth to work properly.
 This means if you need to use certain commands, like `eth_call`, on the old data, you'll have to use Legacy Geth.

 You don't always need Legacy Geth, though.
 It's mainly for those who want to keep a full historical record of Boba nodes.